-- $\langle A \rangle$ Surface restoration will match existing adjacent treatment (seeding, bark, etc.). - $\langle B \rangle$ Native material or as directed by WSDOT. - $\langle C \rangle$ Bedding material beneath pipe/casing shall be six (6) inches.
-Additional pipe bedding shall be placed equal to half the diameter of the pipe/casing or six (6) inches, whichever is less.
+- A Surface treatment to restore existing to match adjacent (seeding, bark, etc.). - (B) Native material or as directed by WSDOT. - © Bedding material.
+Bedding material depth over and beneath pipe casing shall be half the diameter of pipe casing or 6 inches, whichever is less.